UnionPay (application): History

 The UnionPay app was launched on 11 December 2017, which was merged from the old UnionPay app and UnionPay Wallet (银联钱包).
 Following that, the app has trailed in popularity behind its two major competitors, however, in 2021, the mandate by the Ministry of Industry and Information Technology (MIIT) to open up the "walled garden" ecosystems of the major tech companies, has allowed for increasing interoperability of payment QR codes of Alipay and WeChat Pay in the process ongoing throughout 2021 and 2022.

 Availability

-The UnionPay app is available for the followings:
+The UnionPay app is available for the following: